 Registry Level 14

-At least 3 years of experience in early childhood education
+3 or more years of experience in early childhood education

 Wisconsin Early Model Learning Standards Training